 Euston is blessed with a beautiful parish church, set amid the open parkland adjacent to Euston Hall.
 It is one of only four Wren style Restoration churches built outside London in the 1670's.
 Only two sections of the Gothic tower remain.
 The church was rebuilt by Lord Arlington in 1676 and has a wonderful mid 17th century interior.
 The foundation stone in the south wall was laid by the first Duchess of Grafton who was Arlington's daughter.

-The church provides a continuing focus for annual events such as the Flower Festival during Rural Pasttimes in June and holds well atttended festival services throughout the year: Easter, Flower Festival, Harvest and Christmas.
+The church provides a continuing focus for annual events such as the Flower Festival during Rural Pastimes in June and holds well atttended festival services throughout the year: Easter, Flower Festival, Harvest, Remembrance and Christmas.
 It's wonderful situation means that it regularly hosts Wild Team Services designed to help us celebrate our spiritual connection with and appreciation of creation all around us.

 Euston is a village with none of the usual amenities.
 First mentioned in the Doomsday book, it did not achieve prominence until purchased and developed by Henry Bennet, Earl of Arlington in 1666.
 Today there is a playing field which is run by the modest village social club, otherwise, no other amenities.